Nigel-Mark-Smith/process_vacancies/README.md

 metrics to be produced using SQL queries.

 - Vacancy history ( for vacancies applied for ).
+- Report on proportion of vacancies dropped or pursued.
 - Rate at which new vacancies are raised by each engine.
 - Cumulative vacancy counts per engine.